-Below you can find information about our proposal solicitations and funded OCB activities from the previous solicitation (Fall 2018).
+Below you can find information about our open proposal solicitation and funded OCB activities from the previous solicitation.
 We typically release OCB solicitations in the fall every 1-2 years, depending on availability of funds.

-- Scoping workshops (~50-70 people) that bring together an appropriate body of expertise to foster discussions and build momentum within a specific OCB research area (previous OCB scoping workshops)
+- Scoping workshops (~50-70 people) that bring together an appropriate body of expertise to foster discussions and develop forward momentum in a specific OCB-relevant research area (list of previous OCB scoping workshops)

-- Working groups (~8-12 members) to address targeted science goals/questions and develop products that benefit and engage the broader OCB community (current OCB working groups on OCB website under Activities > Small Group Activities)
+- Working groups (~8-12 members) to address targeted science goals/questions and develop products that benefit the broader OCB community (current OCB working groups on OCB website under Activities > Small Group Activities)

-To get familiar with OCB’s current slate of activities, PIs are strongly encouraged to view the OCB website before preparing and submitting a proposal.
-If you have questions about the relevance, timeliness, appropriate format, etc. of a proposed activity, please contact the OCB Project Office for guidance.
+To get familiar with OCB’s current slate of activities, PIs are strongly encouraged to explore the OCB website before preparing and submitting a proposal.
+If you have questions about the relevance, timeliness, appropriate format, etc. of a proposed activity, please contact Heather Benway for guidance before submitting.

 OCB’s overarching goal is to explore the ocean’s role in the global carbon cycle and the response of marine ecosystems to environmental changes of the past (paleo), present, and future (prediction).
 Proposed activities should address one or more of OCB’s current research priorities: